Law Firm

 The real estate tax was abolished on 1st January 2017.
 Now the municipality charges real estate taxes as an annual municipality tax.
 The amount depends on the property's value, while rates may vary according to location.
 A community (local authority) charge will also apply.

 Transfer fees may be charged depending on the value of the land.
 There would be no transfer fee if VAT was charged when buying the land.
-VAT is charged on new properties at a rate of 19% unless the building permit for the new property was granted before 1st May 2004.
+VAT is charged on new properties at a rate of 19% (with exceptions for reduced VAT for first primary residences) unless the building permit for the new property was granted before 1st May 2004.

 Companies earning more than 15,600 euros for the last twelve months must be VAT registered.
 Self-employed must also be VAT registered and subject to VAT rules and regulations.
 VAT is payable electronically four times a year.

-According to gesy.org, from 1st March 2020, employees and pensioners will contribute 2.65% of their monthly income to the GHS.
-Employers will pay 2.90% to GHS on each employee’s salary.
-Self-employed individuals will contribute 4%.
+Since 1 March 2020, employees and pensioners have contributed 2.65% of their monthly income to the GHS.
+Employers pay 2.90% of each employee’s salary to the GHS, and self-employed individuals contribute 4%.

-Registration for income tax is required (form T.D.
-2001) and form T.D.
-1101 for VAT registration (if applicable).
-Then the individual or company will receive a Tax Identification Code (TIC) and a VAT registration certificate (if applicable).
+Registration for income tax (form T.D.
+2001) and VAT registration (if applicable) (form T.D.
+1101) is required.
+The individual or company will then receive a Tax Identification Code (TIC) and a VAT registration certificate (if applicable).
 All the forms to be filled out are available at mof.gov.cy.

 Our tax and legal departments offer the following: